 - 3/4 cup powdered monk fruit sugar

 - 1 1/2 teaspoon almond flavoring

 - 2 egg whites

 Combine almond flour, monk fruit sugar, almond flavoring, and egg white in a food processor.
 Second, process until it comes together.
 If it is not coming together add another egg white.
 Process until it comes together.
 Remove and knead until it is all combined.
 Roll it into a ball.
 Place in the fridge for 20 minutes.

 Roll out your marzipan to the size you need.
 If used to cover a three-layer 6-inch cake you will need a minimum of a 14-inch circumference.
 Allow the marzipan to cool slightly in the fridge for about 10 minutes or so.
 This will also make it a little less sticky.
 Some people color their marzipan.
-I did not color my marzipan.
+I did not color my marzipan in the picture below.

 Roll out a small amount of marzipan into a log.
 Next, press down along one side of the log.
 One side will be fat one side will be thin.
 Next start to roll the log up while gently pressing out the petals as it turns around.